huntflow/api/en/applicants.md

 id | number | Candidate’s ID
-created | string | Date and time of adding a candidate doubles[].double | number | The ID of a duplicated candidate
+created | string | Date and time of adding a candidate doubles[].double | number | The ID of a duplicated candidate agreement.state | string | Agreement's state of candidate to personal data processing.
+Returned if the Personal Data module is enabled. agreement.decision_date | datetime | Date of candidate's decision to personal data processing.
+Returned if the Personal Data module is enabled.

 <a name="vacancy_applicant"></a>